yury-lysogorskiy/lammps/doc/src/create_atoms.rst

 The *group* keyword adds the newly created atoms to the named :doc:`group <group>`.
 If the group does not yet exist it will be created.
+There can be only one such group, thus if the *group* keyword is used multiple times, only the last one will be used.
 All created atoms are always added to the group "all".

 The *remap* keyword only applies to the *single* style.
 If it is set to *yes*, then if the specified position is outside the simulation